ansible-community/ansible-bender/README.md

 ### Requirements (host)

-Pip takes care of python dependencies, but ab also requires a few binaries to be present on your host system:
+Pip takes care of python dependencies, but ansible-bender also requires a few binaries to be present on your host system:

 * [Podman](https://github.com/containers/libpod)
 * [Buildah](https://github.com/containers/buildah)